2026/2027 Service Charge Breakdown

 The 'Communal Boiler' Charge

 Many residents noticed a "Boiler" charge appearing on their Southern Housing portal estimates, despite the fact that Odyssey House does not have a communal boiler (every flat has an individual boiler that you are personally responsible for servicing).
 When challenged by a resident, Southern simply renamed the line item to "Charge" on the portal rather than removing the cost.
 RTM gives us the power to legally audit and delete these categories.
+These 'charges' have since been distributed into other columns.
+Our Section 22 Request will uncover what happened.

 Line-by-Line Breakdown